CaioFolena/WAN-Network-with-ACLs/README.md

 This document describes the project for interconnecting the local area networks (LANs) of the São Paulo, Rio de Janeiro, and Vitória branches through a WAN.

 The architecture was designed in a linear topology using Cisco routers and corporate switches, providing dynamic IP address assignment through DHCP and centralized name resolution through DNS.

-> **Note:** The original document mentioned redundancy of essential services.
-This was removed here because the implemented topology does not include actual redundancy.

 ---

 ## Components and Equipment Used